Fine-tuning Is a Surprisingly Effective Domain Adaptation Baseline in Handwriting Recognition: Introduction

-The specific contributions of this article are: (1) study of CTC network domain adaptation by finetuning on small datasets (1-256 text lines); (2) evaluation of possible variation of the improvement for different target documents; (3) hyperparameter selection strategies suitable for finetuning in realistic scenarios; (4) convergence and overfitting analysis on small target datasets; (5) proposal of effective data augmentations and their evaluation; (6) strong evidence that finetuning is effective also in writer-dependent scenario (finetuning to documents or writer from the training set); (7) new dataset of 19 manuscripts suitable for domain adaptation experiments in various European languages and scripts with at least 512 hand-transcribed lines each.
+The specific contributions of this paper are as follows: (1) study of CTC network domain adaptation by fine-tuning on small datasets (1-256 text lines); (2) evaluation of possible variation of the improvement for multiple target documents written in different scripts and styles; (3) hyperparameter selection strategies suitable for fine-tuning in realistic scenarios; (4) convergence and overfitting analysis on small target datasets; (5) proposal of effective data augmentations and their evaluation; (6) strong evidence that fine-tuning is effective also in writer-dependent scenario (fine-tuning to documents or writer from the training set); (7) new dataset of 19 manuscripts suitable for domain adaptation experiments in various European languages and scripts with at least 512 hand-transcribed lines each.